 TV licences - what now?

-The BBC has announced it's scrapping free TV licences for the over 75s.
-But if you're over 75 and claim Pension Credit you could still be eligible for a free TV licence.
+The BBC has scrapped free TV licences for over-75s.
+But if you're over 75 and claiming Pension Credit, you could still be eligible for a free TV licence.

 Although I have worked at Age UK on benefit issues for many years, it still shocks me that while 1.6 million pensioners live in poverty, almost £3 billion of benefits aimed at older people on low incomes goes unclaimed in a single year.
 The latest annual Department for Work and Pensions (DWP) ‘take-up’ figures show that over a million pensioner households are missing out on Pension Credit – around 2 in 5 (39%) of those who are entitled to receive it.